gluesolutions/glue-genes/docs/source/how-to/visualize-data.rst

 Choose a type of Viewer
 *************************

 All of the above methods prompt you to choose a kind of Viewer.
 There are many different viewer types available in glue genes.
+The User Guide contains a full detail of the different Viewers available.
+Experiment with different Viewer types; glue is all about looking at your data in multiple ways.

 What next?
 **********

 Now that's you've made one or more visualization you may want to :ref:`bring in more data<Get Data In>` and :ref:`link it to existing datasets<Link Data>` or you might want to explore interesting subsets of the data.